tehZevo/aegis-distribute/README.md

-# PostFaast Distribute
+# Aegis Distribute Node
-Calls multiple other PostFaast functions with the provided data.
+Calls multiple other Aegis functions with the provided data.
 Or just constantly calls other functions :)

 ## Environment variables
 - SYNC: if true, will call each target function in succession.
 If false, awaits each in a Promise.all